Table of Contents Show

 Agreeing with family members on the best temperature settings for your RV might be challenging, but deciding on the perfect RV thermostat doesn’t have to be.
 But it can be confusing looking at the vast differences in cost and function.

 We’ll help you decide what style thermostat will best fit your needs with this helpful guide.

 What Is an RV Thermostat?

 An RV thermostat isn’t much different than a house thermostat.
 It’s a device that lets you control your RV’s heat and air conditioning.
 It’s explicitly designed for RVs.

-Can You Use a House Thermostat in an RV?
+Can a House Thermostat be Used in an RV?

 RV thermostats typically use a 12V system, while the thermostat in a typical home often uses 24V.